Keywords

 Similar Articles

-- Marlena Wyskok, mgr, The Participation of Representatives of the German Minority in the Olympic Games during the Second Polish Republic , Sport and Tourism Central European Journal: Vol. 16 No. 3 (2017)
+- Marlena Wyskok, mgr, The role of football in captivity of the Nazi German concentration camps based on the memories of Poles , Sport and Tourism Central European Journal: Vol. 2 No. 2 (2019)

 - Teresa Drozdek-Małolepsza, Eligiusz Małolepszy, Polish Gymnastic Society “Sokół” in the Province of Ternopil in the Years 1920–1939 , Sport and Tourism Central European Journal: Vol. 7 No. 4 (2024)